andrewesteves/urlActive/README.md

 <h4>The usage:</h4>

+<i>Important in your html the href must be the entire link like "http://meusite.com.br/" and so on</i><br/>

 Need to create a class named .active and set an id named #menu in your stylesheet to get default value
 <pre>
 <code>